 9.1 If either Party determines that any changes to Expected Energy are required based on an event or events described herein, then that Party shall notify the other Party in writing of the basis for its determination and shall either provide revised definitions of Expected Energy in Attachments.
 The Parties shall negotiate in good faith whether to revise the Expected Energy and, if mutually agreed to by the Parties, the Parties shall revise this PeGu pursuant to the terms and conditions set forth in this Contract.

 [REMAINDER OF PAGE INTENTIONALLY LEFT BLANK]

 Attachment A

 AVOIDED ENERGY PRICE

 Site: << >>

+TMY Station used for Performance Model: << >>